Search all sites near me now

 These free floating algae blooms in lakes are generally green in colour and can look like paint, petrol or pea soup.
 It can also form foam or scum on the water’s surface, especially at the water’s edge.
 Sometimes blooms may not be very visible.

-Council staff monitor for these mats in lakes where blooms are known to occur.
+Council staff monitor for toxic algae in lakes where blooms are known to occur.
 Blooms can occur very suddenly (within an hour) so please alert your regional or unitary council if you notice a new algal bloom in a lake.

 What if my dog has eaten toxic algae?